The HoloHarmoniq initiative introduces a novel interdisciplinary framework called

 Biochemistry-White Paper

-Dr. Rebeka Tatai-Fekete, PhD
+Dr. Rebeka Tatai-Fekete, PhD , CEO Holoharmoniq Ltd.

 invest@holoharmoniq.com